 What is dance/movement therapy?
 ADTA Informational Slide Show

-Argentina, Australia, Great Britain, Canada, China, Croatia, Egypt, England, France, Germany, Greece, Hong Kong, Hungary, India, Ireland, Israel, Italy, Japan, Korea, Mexico, New Zealand, Norway, Philippines, Poland, Russia, Scotland, Slovakia, Slovenia, Spain, Sweden, Switzerland, The Netherlands, Taiwan.
+Argentina, Australia, Great Britain, Canada, China, Croatia, Czech Republic, Egypt, England, France, Germany, Greece, Hong Kong, Hungary, India, Ireland, Israel, Italy, Japan, Korea, Mexico, New Zealand, Norway, Philippines, Poland, Portugal, Puerto Rica, Russia, Scotland, Slovakia, Slovenia, Spain, Sweden, Switzerland, Thailand, The Netherlands, Taiwan.

 History of Official Recognition by the U.S. Federal Government: